coopervk/Scripts/connectiit/README.txt

 -You need these programs installed:
 	-wpa_supplicant
 	-A DHCP Client
-		-Typically dhclient by default, but possibly dhcpcd or another client.
+		-Typically dhclient if you are, but possibly dhcpcd or another client Debian-based, but dhcpcd is also quite common.
+			-Script will attempt to detect one of these two if you do not edit the configuration variables.
 	-The sudo command and sudo privileges
 		-This may change in the future.
 	-The ip command suite